-- 1. be maintaining registration or enrolled during the semester during which the exam is attempted;, - 2. not be on suspension; - 3. have a cumulative grade point average of 3.0 or higher; - 4. have completed all prerequisites; and, - 5. have completed all course work, or be enrolled in last semester, exclusive of practica and internships. - 6. be advanced to candidacy.
+- 1. be maintaining registration or enrolled during the semester during which the exam is attempted; - 2. not be on suspension; - 3. have a cumulative grade point average of 3.0 or higher; - 4. have completed all prerequisites; and, - 5. have completed all course work, or be enrolled in last semester, exclusive of practica and internships. - 6. be advanced to candidacy.

 For programs requiring a thesis or a final degree project, the examination must be partly oral and may be wholly so.
 Thesis students are examined over the thesis and the course work.
 Ordinarily one-half of the exam is over the thesis and one-half over the course work.
 For non-thesis programs the examination must be partly written and may be wholly so.
-For students that are graduating, the deadline to report the results of comprehensive examinations and final degree projects is three (3) weeks prior to the deadline to submit final grades.